camilo863/docmark/README.md

-Docmark is a Material theme for the markdown flavored documentation engine  [MkDocs][1].
+Docmark is a theme for the markdown flavored documentation engine  [MkDocs][1].
 It forks from the excellent [MkDocs-Material][2] theme and uses Google's [Material Components Web][3]as the base.

   [1]: http://www.mkdocs.org